Seizing the opportunity to diversify

 Our pre-budget submission includes recommendations to the State Government that will encourage WA businesses to invest and help our economy to diversify.

 Keep the costs of doing business low

 - Reform WA’s payroll tax model to provide relief for small and medium enterprises

-Ensure a skilled workforce and efficient infrastructure
+Ensure a skilled workforce

 - Boost women’s workforce participation by reforming kindy funding and addressing early childhood teacher shortages